Lcarter200183/capstone-project-level-2/README.md

 //ADD CHANGES OF ALL FILES
 git add .
-//ATTACHED DESCRIPTION TO THE SAVE POINT -MEMO git comit -m "I added info to the README file"
+//ATTACHED DESCRIPTION TO THE SAVE POINT -MEMO git commit -m "I added info to the README file"
 //MAKE FILE
 git push origin main